 Preside at all meetings of the board of trustees in compliance with Robert’s Rules of Order.

-Call for special meetings as needed, as specified in Article Xb.
+Call for special meetings as needed, as specified in Article IXb.

 As ex-officio member, attend all committee meetings with no vote except to break a tie.